GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 # Adopt-a-Dog Ireland
-The Adopt-a-Dog Ireland website was designed to allows the user to Adopt-a-Dog from a dog shelter in Ireland.
+The Adopt-a-Dog Ireland website was designed to allow the user to Adopt-a-Dog from a dog shelter in Ireland.

 ![Preview of website on various devices](documentation/responsive-design-screenshot.png)